v13j0/cookunity-challenge/README.md

 - The backend is implemented using **NestJS** and **TypeScript**.
 - API endpoints are documented using **Swagger**.
 - Libraries used:
-  - `@nestjs/swagger`
-  - `swagger-ui-express`
-  - `prisma`
-  - `nestjs`
+  - `@nestjs/swagger`: For API documentation
+  - `swagger-ui-express`: To serve Swagger UI
+  - `@prisma/client`: ORM for database operations
+  - `@nestjs/common`, `@nestjs/core`: Core NestJS libraries
+  - `class-validator`, `class-transformer`: For DTO validation and transformation
+  - `@nestjs/config`: For environment configuration
-- The backend exposes RESTful API endpoints for managing cards.
+- The backend exposes RESTful API endpoints for managing Pokémon cards, including:
+  - Create, Read, Update, Delete (CRUD) operations
+  - Card battle simulation
+  - Identifying card weaknesses and resistances

 ### Frontend

 - The frontend is implemented using **Next.js** and **TypeScript**.
 - Uses **Tailwind CSS** for styling.
-- The frontend interacts with the backend API to fetch, add, and edit card data.
+- The frontend interacts with the backend API to fetch and add card data.
+- Implements a card cache context for efficient data management.
+- Features a responsive design for various screen sizes.
+- Includes components for displaying individual cards and a list of cards.
+- Provides forms for adding new cards.
+- Utilizes Next.js routing for navigation between pages.

 ## Instructions for Running